by Matt Slick

 Jesus did not correct Peter and say, "Hold on Peter, I do not know all things."
 He let Peter continue on with his statement that Jesus knew all things.
 Therefore, it must be true.

-What if we have a verse that says that Jesus did not know all things and another that says He did know all things, then isn't that a contradiction?
+What if we have a verse that says Jesus did not know all things and another that says he did know all things, then isn't that a contradiction?
 No, it is not.

 Before Jesus' crucifixion and resurrection He said the Father alone knew the day and hour of His return.
 It wasn't until after Jesus' crucifixion and resurrection that omniscience was attributed to Jesus.
 As I said before, Jesus was cooperating with the limitations of being a man and completed His ministry on this earth.
 He was then glorified in His resurrection.
 Yet, He was still a man (cf. Col. 2:9; 1 Tim.
 2:5).
 After Jesus' resurrection, He was able to appear and disappear at will.
 This is not the normal ability of a man; it is, apparently, the normal ability of a resurrected and glorified man.
 Jesus was different after the resurrection.
 There had been a change.
 He was still a man, and He knew all things.